VasyaKaban/trace/README.md

 	**` --samples `** sets the maximum samples per hop.
 Each sample is a send/receive iteration with remote host information collection and timer measurements!
 This value must be greater than zero
 	**` --timeout `** sets timeout in milliseconds for reading.
 This value must be a positive integer.
 	**` --out_file `** sets the path for an output file.
 By default output will be flushed into the stdout

+ ## WARNING!
+ This utility uses ICMP-echo/Time exceeded packets hence you need to execute it with root privileges (via sudo, doas, su or setuid/setgid)